This counter started on Dec. 22, 2020

 CHECK YOUR MILEAGE HERE - you're going about 15 miles on this road.
 Go past the houses, the golf course and Cotter Uranium Mill.
 You will have paved road for a couple of miles, then it turns to hard-packed gravel.
 You'll be on fairly level terrain for a few minutes, then it suddenly turns and goes UP!
 Continue up the mountain - please be careful on the turns - this is NOT a road on which to go fast!!!
 Admire the scenery for those 15 miles, (most of which is a national forest) and when you come to a fork in the road, bear left - CR 143 goes that way, toward Wetmore, NOT right toward Westcliffe.

 If you miss the left turn and pass the Oak Creek Grade General Store and the fire substation, you can still hit CR 66 and turn left.
 (Just watch for a big brown wall on the left, and turn there.)
 Fremont CR 143 BECOMES Custer CR 271 at the county line, which is at the end of CR 66 (the three roads form the sides of a triangle).
 The roads intersect at the top of a little blind hill, and 271 winds down and around a left curve, across a cattle-guard, then to the right.
 Once you pass that intersection, ours is the third mailbox you'll come to.
 We had to take down the dachshund mailbox - the neighbor's cattle used it for a scratching-post and BROKE it!
 It's been replaced with a plain ol' silver-colored one with "Flickennel Dachshunds" and our address on it.
 Hopefully, Barney will get the old one fixed and back up, but till then, watch for the third mailbox.
-Turn in at the mailbox and come on up to the big sky-blue 3-story house shaped like a barn - about 4/10 of a mile in from the road.
+Turn in at the mailbox and come on up to the big sky-blue 3-story house shaped like a barn, complete with metal roof - about 4/10 of a mile in from the road.